DavidGeeraerts/AI/Glossory.md

 > is a subset of machine learning that uses artificial neural networks to model and solve complex problems.
 Deep learning algorithms are designed to automatically learn and extract features from data, enabling them to make accurate predictions or decisions without explicit programming.
 Deep learning has been instrumental in advancing AI applications in areas such as computer vision, natural language processing, and speech recognition.

+### (DPR) Dense Passage Retrieval
+> is a state-of-the-art embedding model designed for efficient and accurate retrieval of relevant passages or documents in tasks like open-domain question answering (QA).
+Unlike traditional sparse retrieval methods (e.g., BM25), which rely on keyword matching, DPR uses dense vector representations (embeddings) to capture semantic similarity between queries and passages.
+By pre-training on large-scale text data, DPR can efficiently retrieve relevant information for downstream QA tasks.
+DPR has become a foundational component in modern retrieval systems, enabling more accurate and efficient information retrieval for tasks like QA, dialogue systems, and knowledge-intensive NLP applications.

+#### Key Features of DPR:

+1. Dense Embeddings:

+   DPR represents both queries and passages as dense vectors in a high-dimensional space (e.g., 768 dimensions).
+   These embeddings are learned using neural networks, enabling the model to capture semantic relationships rather than just lexical overlap.

+2. Dual-Encoder Architecture:

+   DPR uses two separate neural networks (encoders):
+      Query Encoder: Encodes the input question or query into a dense vector.
+      Passage Encoder: Encodes passages or documents into dense vectors.

+   The similarity between a query and a passage is computed using the dot product or cosine similarity of their embeddings.

+3. Training Objective:

+   DPR is trained using a contrastive learning objective, where the model learns to maximize the similarity between a query and its correct passage (positive example) while minimizing the similarity with incorrect passages (negative examples).
+   Negative examples can be hard negatives (challenging examples) or random negatives.

+4. Efficient Retrieval:

+   Once the embeddings are computed, retrieval is performed using approximate nearest neighbor (ANN) search algorithms (e.g., FAISS) to efficiently find the most relevant passages from a large corpus.

+#### How DPR Works:

+1. Input:

+   A query (e.g., "What is the capital of France?") and a large collection of passages or documents.

+2. Encoding:

+   The query encoder generates a dense vector for the query.

+   The passage encoder precomputes dense vectors for all passages in the corpus.

+3. Similarity Calculation:

+   The similarity between the query vector and each passage vector is computed (e.g., using dot product or cosine similarity).

+4. Retrieval:

+   The top-k most similar passages are retrieved and returned as candidates for further processing (e.g., by a generative model in a Retrieval-Augmented Generation (RAG) pipeline).

+#### Training DPR:

+1. Dataset:

+   DPR is typically trained on question-answer pairs with associated passages, such as Natural Questions (NQ) or TriviaQA.

+2. Loss Function:

+   The model is trained using a contrastive loss (e.g., InfoNCE) to distinguish between positive and negative passage pairs.

+3. Fine-Tuning:

+   Pre-trained language models like BERT are often used as the backbone for the query and passage encoders, which are then fine-tuned on the retrieval task.

+#### Advantages of DPR:

+1. Semantic Understanding:

+   DPR captures the meaning of queries and passages, enabling it to retrieve relevant results even when there is no exact keyword match.

+2. Scalability:

+   DPR can efficiently handle large-scale corpora by leveraging approximate nearest neighbor search.

+3. Integration with Downstream Tasks:

+   DPR is often used as part of larger systems, such as Retrieval-Augmented Generation (RAG), where retrieved passages are fed into a generative model to produce answers.

+#### Limitations of DPR:

+1. Dependency on Training Data:

+   DPR's performance depends on the quality and diversity of the training data.
+It may struggle with out-of-domain queries.

+2. Computational Cost:

+   Precomputing embeddings for large corpora can be resource-intensive, though retrieval itself is fast.

+3. Static Knowledge:

+   DPR relies on a fixed corpus, so it cannot retrieve information from dynamically changing sources unless the embeddings are recomputed.

 ---

 ## E